Fuerte Quebracho

 Fuerte Quebracho Water Distribution by Fragmentario

 Before the accidental invention of synthetic dyes in 1856, all cultures across the world used plants to dye their textiles.
-Among these plants, the Indigofera genus stands out for the complex technology necessary to extract color from it, and the diverse strategies developed by different societies worldwide.
+Among these plants the Quebracho Rojo tree stands out for its vibrant hue and its bellic history.

-In this workshop, each participant received a zine, silk organza, and a glass jar to create their own vat from scratch using fructose and calcium hydroxide.
+In this happening, each participant received a zine, silk organza, and a glass jar to fill with quebracho rojo water.

 María Elena Pombo is a Venezuelan artist based in NYC.
 Since 2016 she has designed and taught classes on natural dyes through a decolonial and non-extractivist lens in cultural centers, botanical gardens, film festivals, nightclubs, and more, across the USA, Europe and Japan.